Call Today! 888-234-8376

 Everyone interested in life insurance wants to know if there are taxes on life insurance.
 And the correct answer is probably not.
 However, there are instances when life insurance will be taxed.

 The main reason for taxes on life insurance is when a person dies and their estate is valued above the federal exemption limit.
-In order for an estate to have to pay a federal estate tax or “death” tax the estate must be over the current 2014 exemption limit of $5,340,000 or $10,680,000 for a married couple.
-Most people do not have to worry about taxes on life insurance because their overall estate is below the federal estate tax exemption limit.
+In order for an estate to have to pay a federal estate tax or "death" tax the estate must be over the current 2020 exemption limit of $11,580,000.1 Most people do not have to worry about taxes on life insurance because their overall estate is below the federal estate tax exemption limit.

 For those lucky enough to have to worry about federal estate taxes, an irrevocable life insurance trust is a great option to help pay estate tax or avoid paying estate tax to protect your assets and beneficiaries.